blueridgeboost/blueridgeboost.github.io/src/content/stats.md

 #### Get Ready for AP Statistics!

-Join our summer classes in August, to participate in a carefully developed curriculum to review probabilities, statistics, and linear, quadratic and exponential functions.
+Join our summer classes in August to participate in a carefully developed curriculum to review probabilities, statistics, and linear, quadratic, and exponential functions.

 #### Tutoring

-Contact us for problem solving sessions!
+Contact us for problem-solving sessions!

 </div>